Generating objects

 • while previewing records

-• while generating an object with record result:
+• while generating an object with a record result:

 { "context": { "itemId": "c8a42eb1-2582-403e-8497-976f28b479ee", "season": "winter" "language": "en-US"